sazid-zero/research-paper-rag-assessment/README.md

 - Comparative analysis across papers
 - Citations and references

-**Our Solution**: An intelligent assistant that does this in seconds using advanced RAG technology.
+**My Solution**: An intelligent assistant that does this in seconds using advanced RAG technology.

 ---